Joe and Bettie Branson Ward Endowed Excellence Award

 Nominee Qualifications

 This award is made every three years (next award to be given 2025).
-All areas of intellectual activities are within the scope of the award and any administrative unit of The University of Texas at Austin may submit as many faculty nominations as it chooses.
+All areas of intellectual activities are within the scope of the award, and any administrative unit of The University of Texas at Austin may submit as many faculty nominations as it chooses.
 Nominees must be current faculty members at The University of Texas at Austin.

-Eligible nominees must be in good standing with the university.
+Eligible nominees must be in good standing with the University.

 Nomination Materials Required

-Nomination packets should be saved and submitted using the following format: “Faculty First & Last Name, College/School, year.pdf”.
-Nomination packets for institutional awards will be limited to 10 pages total (not including the cover page detailed in Section A) for each award and should include the following sections:
+Nomination packets should be saved and submitted using the following format: āFaculty First & Last Name, College/School, Year.pdfā.
+Nomination packets for this award will be limited to 10 pages total, excluding the course syllabus, for each award and should include the following sections:

 Section A: A cover page and evidence of minimal eligibility requirements met (1 page)